Revvity/ChemDraw-JS-Public-Examples/vanilla-javascript-demo/README.md

 docker run -d -p 8080:80 pkiinformatics/chemdraw-web-service:2.2.0-develop-1150
 ```

-## Bundling with Parcel

-You can then use the static-files-copy plugin and a small piece of configuration added to package.json to automate the process of copying the ChemDraw JS library as part of the bundling process.
+You can use the cpr plugin and a small piece of configuration added to package.json to automate the process of copying license to where you need it.

 Install the plugin using as a development dependency:

-`npm install --save-dev parcel-plugin-static-files-copy`
+`npm install --save-dev cpr`

 Configure the plugin by adding the following entry to your project's package.json:

 ```
-"staticFiles": {
-    "staticPath": [
-      {
-        "staticPath": "../dependencies/chemdraw-js-license.xml",
-        "staticOutDir": "assets"
-      },
-      {
-        "staticPath": "chemdraw-js.config.json",
-        "staticOutDir": "assets"
-      },
-      {
+  "scripts": {
-        "staticPath": "node_modules/@pki-chemistry/chemdraw-js/dist/chemdrawweb",
-        "staticOutDir": "assets/chemdrawweb"
-      }
-    ],
-    "watcherGlob": "**"
-}
+    "postinstall": "cpr ../dependencies/chemdraw-js-license.xml  assets/ -o" }
 ```

 ## Running ChemDraw JS